Meet the Author

 Elisabeth Christine Nelson

-Elisabeth, an alumnus of California State University, Long Beach, was the first woman in her family to earn a bachelor's degree; others have followed.
-She is blessed with one adult daughter and resides in Southern California.
+Nelson, an alumnus of California State University, Long Beach, was the first woman in her family to earn a bachelor's degree; others have followed.
+She has two fun-loving cats and is blessed with one adult daughter.
+Nelson currently lives in Whittier, California.

 Editorial